 Mazda MX-5 review - Reliability and safety

-Mazda’s reputation for reliability is sound, while a suite of assistance systems boost MX-5's safety
+Mazda’s reputation for reliability is sound, while a suite of assistance systems boost the MX-5's safety

-The latest Mazda MX-5 hasn’t been on sale for long enough to identify any reliability issues, but with such a simple mechanical layout (there are no adaptive dampers, sport buttons or twin-clutch gearboxes here), as well as plenty of electronic kit shared with existing models, the car should provide trouble-free motoring.
+The latest Mazda MX-5 still retains a relatively simple mechanical layout, as well as plenty of electronic kit shared with existing models, so the car should provide trouble-free motoring.
 It’s worth noting, however, that if you plan to drive it hard – on road or track – then perishables such as brake discs, brake pads and tyres will need replacing more frequently.

-The two-seat roadster finished in an encouraging 26th position out of 75 cars in our 2020 Driver Power customer satisfaction survey, while Mazda itself achieved an excellent 4th place out of 30 manufacturers.
+The two-seat roadster didn't feature in our 2021 Driver Power customer satisfaction survey, although Mazda itself achieved an excellent 4th place out of 29 manufacturers.

 Euro NCAP gave the MX-5 four stars for safety when it was tested in 2015.
 It lost a star because active city stop isn't standard.
-Front and side airbags, Dynamic Stability Control and traction control are all available across the line-up.
-Only the range-topping 2.0i Sport Nav can be specified with the £350 Safety Pack option, which brings High-Beam Control and Blind-Spot Monitoring with Rear Cross-Traffic Alert.
+Front and side airbags, Dynamic Stability Control and traction control are all available across the line-up, while Sport Tech cars feature Blind Spot Monitoring, a Driver Attention Alert and a Lane Departure Warning.

 Mazda offers a standard three-year, 60,000-mile warranty on the MX-5.
 These days, with some companies offering four, five or seven years of cover, this is about average.
 Like many three-year policies, the roadster’s warranty can be extended for a variable cost, but this additional peace of mind is provided by a third party and a car will need to have less than 100,000 miles on the clock to qualify for an upgrade.